-Now that school has been in session for a couple of months, you might be wondering how you can connect with your students in the classroom and during lessons.
+Now that school is in session again, you're probably wondering about how you can connect with your students in the classroom and during lessons.
 The answer?
 Open-ended questions!

 Open-ended questions are an effective way to challenge your students and learn more about how they think.
 They encourage extended responses and allow your students to reason, think, and reflect.
 Some examples of open-ended question include, "What do you think... ?" and "How did you decide... ?"